figstreet/OBC/README.md

 # OBC
-The user interface in process.
+The user interface is ready to be reviewed.